openstreetmap/iD/ARCHITECTURE.md

 Many of the modules in this namespace follow a pattern for reusable d3 components [originally suggested](http://bost.ocks.org/mike/chart/) by Mike Bostock in the context of charts.
-The entry point to a UI element is a constructor function, e.g. `iD.ui.Geocoder()`.
+The entry point to a UI element is a constructor function, e.g. `iD.uiGeocoder()`.
 The constructor function may require a set of mandatory arguments; for most UI components exactly one argument is required, a `context` object produced by the top-level `iD()` function.